na-na-hi/renget/archive/smgenskins.md

  - Cthulhu
    - Dread President Cthulhu Special Emote has him assume one of three random poses (two where he flexes his muscles, one where he stands at attention and salutes).
 All these have him float in a fixed position with fireworks going off around him, until he next takes a non-movement action.
    - Toon Mania Cthulhu switches forme on each ability (Normal, Cowboy, Pilot).
 Special Emote has an additional forme (Biker) where he rides around in a car until he makes another action.
 While in his car, he can honk the horn (using a button that is unbound for basically everything else).
 Additionally, when insane, the enemy will see Cthulhu in Black and White.
-All his animations and Emotes are reworked, with extreme amounts of slapstick focus throughout.
+All his animations and Emotes are reworked, with extreme amounts of cartoon-slapstick focus throughout.

  - Cu Chulainn
    - Enchanted Boyfriend Cu Chulainn uses a custom chest skeleton.
 While 'beefier', it has no animations to indicate his rage status (unlike the 'pulsing' found in his default and other skins).

  - Cupid
    - Spooky Nightmares Cupid Special Emote allows him to sleep on a cloud while moving around
-   - Invader Zim Cupid Special Emote
+   - Invader Zim Cupid Special Emote has him ride around on a Pig-robot, until he takes his next non-movement action.

  - Da Ji
-   - Death Lotus Da Ji Special Emote shifts the skybox to a cloudy night, and has her across wooden logs that spawn in front of where she moves.
+   - Death Lotus Da Ji Special Emote shifts the skybox to a cloudy night, and has her hop across wooden logs that spawn in front of where she moves.
 Moving forward backflips, moving to the side hops~~, moving backward spreads her legs wide out mid-jump, teasing whoever is in front of her~~.

  - Danzaburou
-   - Rocko Danzaburou
+   - Rocko Danzaburou Special Emotehas him ride around ona vaccuum-robot, until he takes his next non-movement action.

  - Discordia
    - Dragon Keeper Discordia holds up the little dragon (in place of her Golden Apple), and periodically spins around while giving it a hug or throws it upward.
 This continues until she takes her next non-movement action.